gurappa/Countries-Info/README.md

 Improvements:
-1. Alternative layout for Tablets.
+1. Two-pane layout for tablets.
 Fragments are modular and Activities/Fragmens combinations are well placed so should be easy.
-2. Currently app uses different retrofit service instances for each URL, one for Countries API, one for Details API.
-Should be able to use only one retrofit instance by inserting the base url.
+2. CoordinatorLayout for details screen.
 3. Adding image transition animation from countries screen to details screen.
 4. Handle no-network scenarios.
-5. CoordinatorLayout for details screen.
+5. Launching maps app onClick Lat-long text field.
+6. Currently app uses different retrofit service instances for each URL, one for Countries API, one for Details API.
+Should be able to use only one retrofit instance by inserting the base url.